• Skip to primary navigation

 To make the buttery pool, place a stick of butter in an 8×8-inch square baking dish.
 Place it in your oven and let it melt while the oven heats up to 450 degrees.

 Be sure to keep an eye on the butter.
 You don’t want it to burn.
 If it browns just a little bit, that will be fine.
-You can also remove it from the oven when it is mostly melted.
+You can also remove it from the warm oven when it is mostly melted.
 The warm dish will continue to melt the butter even once it has been removed from the toasty environment.

 Once you have taken care of the pool of butter, it’s time to move on to the biscuit making.
 This will only take a couple of minutes.